EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 ### 6.3.
 Giving back to Bedlam

-**Please also read this in tandem with the [Front-of-House (COVID-19) policy](https://constitution.bedlamtheatre.co.uk/foh.html), which is also fully implemented by this clause.
-If there is any conflict with the two policies, the Front-of-House (COVID-19) policy will take precedence.
-That policy covers more than staffing, please make sure to consult it.
-Debt and staffing are temporarily modified.
-That document may be updated at any time.**

 When you take part in a show at Bedlam Theatre, you make use of our lovely building and facilities.
 We’re entirely student-run, and the building is entirely staffed and managed by students.
 To ensure fairness, we require anyone taking part in a show to ‘give back’ to the society.
 For Teatimes this means doing a staffing slot and turning up to maintenance on the Sunday after you show.
 For Mainterms this means staffing twice and turning up to maintenance.
-For anything else please confirm your staffing obligation with the Front-of-House manager.
+For anything else please confirm your staffing obligation with the Front of House manager.
 See section 5.3. for Staffing.

 #### 6.3.1.
 Maintenance